afelipfo/orchestration_project1/README.md

-# Sprint project 01 E-Commerce Data Pipeline
+# E-Commerce Data Pipeline

 ## The Business problem

-You are working for one of the largest E-commerce sites in Latam and they requested the Data Science team to analyze company data to understand better their performance in specific metrics during the years 2016-2018.
+The Data Science team has been tasked with analyzing company data for one of the largest E-commerce platforms in Latam to assess performance in key metrics between 2016 and 2018.

-They are two main areas they want to explore, those are **Revenue** and **Delivery**.

-Basically, they would like to understand how much revenue by year they got, which were the most and less popular product categories, and the revenue by state.
-On the other hand, it's also important to know how well the company is delivering the products sold in time and form to their users.
-For example, seeing how much takes to deliver a package depends on the month and the difference between the estimated delivery date and the real one.
+The analysis focuses on two main areas:
+	1. Revenue Analysis:
+	•	Total revenue per year.
+	•	Most and least popular product categories.
+	•	Revenue distribution by state.
+	2. Delivery Performance:
+	•	Average delivery time per month.
+	•	Difference between estimated and actual delivery dates.

+This study aims to provide insights into sales trends and logistics efficiency to improve decision-making and optimize operations. 🚀

 ## About the data